-- 4. Configure the following NIC configuration details: - Enable NIC (This option is available on Dell PowerEdge 9G systems when DRAC is installed.
-Select this option for NIC teaming.
-In Dell PowerEdge 9G systems, you can team NICs for added redundancy.) - NOTE: Your DRAC contains an integrated 10BASE-T/100BASE-T Ethernet NIC and supports TCP/IP.
-The NIC has a default address of 192.168.20.1 and a default gateway of 192.168.20.1. - NOTE: If your DRAC is configured to the same IP address as another NIC on the same network, an IP address conflict occurs.
+- 4. Configure the following NIC configuration details: - Enable NIC (Select this option for NIC teaming.)

+NOTE: Your DRAC contains an integrated 10BASE-T/100BASE-T Ethernet NIC and supports TCP/IP.
+The NIC has a default address of 192.168.20.1 and a default gateway of 192.168.20.1.

+NOTE: If your DRAC is configured to the same IP address as another NIC on the same network, an IP address conflict occurs.
 The DRAC stops responding to network commands until the IP address is changed on the DRAC.
+The DRAC must be reset even if the IP address conflict is resolved by changing the IP address of the other NIC.

+NOTE: You can view IPv4 and IPv6 address details only if you enable the IPv4 and IPv6 address Ø properties under Additional Configuration in the Remote Access tab.

-The DRAC must be reset even if the IP address conflict is resolved by changing the IP address of the other NIC. - NOTE: Changing the IP address of the DRAC causes the DRAC to reset.
-If SNMP polls the DRAC before it initializes, a temperature warning is logged because the correct temperature is not transmitted until the DRAC is initialized. - NIC Selection - NOTE: NIC Selection cannot be configured on modular systems - NOTE: The NIC Selection option is available only on 11G systems and earlier. - Primary and Failover Network options
+NOTE: Changing the IP address of the DRAC causes the DRAC to reset.
+If SNMP polls the DRAC before it initializes, a temperature warning is logged because the correct temperature is not transmitted until the DRAC is initialized

+NIC Selection

+NOTE: NIC Selection cannot be configured on modular systems

+• Primary and Failover Network options

-For 12G systems, the Primary Network options for Remote Management (iDRAC7) NIC are: LOM1, LOM2, LOM3, LOM4, and Dedicated.
+The Primary Network options for Remote Management (iDRAC7) NIC are: LOM1, LOM2, LOM3, LOM4, and Dedicated.
 The Failover Network options are: LOM1, LOM2, LOM3, LOM4, All LOMs, and None.

-The dedicated option is available when the iDRAC7 Enterprise License is present and valid.

-- NOTE: The number of LOMs varies based on the system or hardware configuration.
+NOTE: The number of LOMs varies based on the system or hardware configuration.

 - Enable IPMI Over LAN

 - IP Address Source

 - IP Address

 - Subnet Mask

 - Gateway Address

 - Channel Privilege Level Limit

-- New Encryption Key (This option is available on Dell PowerEdge 9G systems).

 - 5. Configure the following optional VLAN configuration details:

-- NOTE: VLAN configuration is not applicable for systems with iDRAC.
+NOTE: VLAN configuration is not applicable for systems with iDRAC.

 - Enable VLAN ID

 - VLAN ID

 - Priority

 - 6. Configure the following IPv4 Properties:

 - IP Address Source

 - IP Address

 - Subnet Mask

 - Gateway Address

 - 7. Configure the following IPv6 Properties:

 - IP Address Source

 - IP Address

 - Prefix Length

 - Default Gateway

 - DNS Address Source

 - Preferred DNS Server

 - Alternate DNS Server

-- NOTE: You can configure the IPv4 and IPv6 address details only if you enable the IPv4 and IPv6 properties under Additional Configuration.
+NOTE: You can configure the IPv4 and IPv6 address details only if you enable the IPv4 and IPv6 properties under Additional Configuration.

-- 8. Click Apply Changes.
+8. Click Apply Changes.